jamesadewara/bookipauth/README.md

 - Set up **CloudWatch** for monitoring logs and application performance.
 - Use **AWS** Auto Scaling to dynamically adjust the number of **EC2** instances based on traffic.
----

-*This setup provides a robust, scalable, and secure platform for your Bookstore API, ensuring optimal performance and reliability in both development and production environments.*